 A water softener can immediately solve the issue of hard water in your Cambridge home or business.
 Water hardness refers to the mineral content of water, commonly calcium and magnesium levels in the water.
 Cambridge Water Department (CWD) water is “slightly to moderately hard” and varies only slightly throughout the city.
 Hardness also varies slightly by seasons of the year.
 When using dishwashers, you may notice a slight increase in “spotting” on glassware, flatware or white residue in kitchenware, showers and other plumbing fixtures.
-This residue consists mainly of calcium carbonate, the same ingredient found in anti-acid products and not a known health risk, but aesthetically displeasing.
 As of the date of this writing, according to CWD, the hardness of the city’s tap water is typically around 50 to 70 parts per million.
 See the chart below for comparison.

 THE AFFECTS OF HARD WATER IN YOUR HOME

 Hard water interferes with many cleaning tasks, from doing the laundry to washing dishes to taking a shower.
 Washing your hair in hard water may leave it feeling sticky and dull and your skin dry or itchy.
 Dishes and glasses get spotted and a film may build up on shower doors, bathtubs, sinks and faucets.
 Clothes can look dingy and feel rough and scratchy.
 Magnesium and Calcium may have major affects on your plumbing distribution system and your ability to clean, even though the EPA has no published limits on these.
 Scale from hard water can build-up inside water heaters insulating the temperature sensor inside the tank creating extra work to bring the temperature up to the set level.
 This reduces the life of your hot water heater and will likely require early replacement.
 Hard water can also cause scale build-up in pipes that can lower water pressure throughout the home.